-The Amazon magic mushroom strain produces some of the largest mushrooms you’ll ever see — and they’re exceptionally potent to boot.
+The Amazon magic mushroom strain produces some of the largest mushrooms you’ll ever see — and they’re exceptionally potent.

 This strain boasts plenty of psilocybin and a surprisingly long high of almost 8 hours — they’re worth a try if you can get your hands on some.

-This is a genetically isolated strain, but it’s believed to maintain similar traits to mushrooms that can still be found growing in certain parts of the Amazon rainforest.
+This is a genetically isolated strain, but it’s believed to maintain similar traits to mushrooms that can still grow in certain parts of the Amazon rainforest.
 Mammoth-sized specimens have been reported by mycologists visiting the rainforest.